-“One additional benefit that solar screens offer is the ability to remove them during the winter to naturally heat your home with sunlight,” Mayer says.
+“One additional benefit that solar screens offer is the ability to remove them during the winter to naturally heat your home with sunlight,” Mayer elaborates.
 Another alternative, he notes, is to plant trees on the east and west sides of your home to provide natural shading during the warmer months.

 7. Eliminate drafty areas in your home

-“Seal drafts to ensure that cold air is not escaping,” Jones advises.
+“Seal drafts to ensure that cold air is not escaping,” he advises.
 Here’s why: When cold air escapes, your air conditioner has to work harder and you have to set your thermostat lower to achieve the same cooling effect.

 Do-it-yourself weather stripping for doors and caulk for windows is cheap and easy to install.
-Also, make sure to caulk around the holes where pipes go into the wall under sinks — a less obvious source of air leaks.
+Also, make sure to caulk around holes where pipes go into the wall under sinks — a less obvious source of air leaks.